 The ICTR addresses obstacles in translating basic science discoveries into research in humans, translating clinical discoveries into the community and communicating experience from clinical practice back to researchers.
 The ICTR provides an array of consultation and resources led by faculty throughout Johns Hopkins University to assist research teams to complete their work.
 Pre- and post-doc trainees learn to work in thrive in the new translational research ecosystem.

-The ICTR now partners with the University of Maryland Baltimore, Morgan State University and Kaiser Permanente Mid-Atlantic to advance translational research across the region.
+The ICTR now partners with the University of Maryland Baltimore Institute for Clinical and Translational Research (UMB ICTR), Morgan State University and Kaiser Permanente Mid-Atlantic to advance translational research across the region.